PROPERTY IN BULGARIA - F.A.Q.

 - How do we check the encumbrances on the property, as well as the due taxes and other aspects?

-Information about the encumbrances on the property (mortgages, third parties’ rights, legal claims, etc.) can be checked by the relevant Registry Office (Property Register) at the Registry Agency as per the location of the property.
+Information about the encumbrances on the property (mortgages, third parties’ rights, legal claims, etc.) can be checked at the Registry Agency as per the location of the property.

 The due taxes can be checked in the respective Local Taxes and Fees Office with the respective municipality as per the location of the property.
 One must get a Certificate for Tax Evaluation of the property or a Certificate of Municipal Liabilities (for liabilities of the seller for local taxes and fees to the respective municipality and for other properties).